ckeditor/ckeditor5/docs/framework/guides/architecture/core-editor-architecture.md

 target.foo; // -> 1
 ```

-You can find more about bindings in the {@link framework/guides/architecture/ui-library UI library architecture} guide.
+You can also find more about data bindings in the user interface in the {@link framework/guides/architecture/ui-library UI library architecture} guide.

 ## Read next